Violent Protests Erupt In Parts Of Kenya Over Vote - UrduPoint

 "You can't steal from us!" shouted a young man in a balaclava wielding a club.

-And across town in Kibera, one of Nairobi's largest slums, young supporters, who refer to him as "Baba" or "father" in Swahili, demanded a re-run as they hurled stones.
+And across town in Kibera, one of Nairobi's largest slums, supporters demanded a re-run as they hurled stones.

 "Baba's vote has been stolen," said motorcycle taxi driver Emmanuel Otieno.